I read recently in an article by Spill that on average we tell people we’re fine 14 times every week – but only mean it twice.

 Then there are those team mates who say they’re fine, but they’re really not.
 This is the group who don’t quite know how to verbalise that they’re having panic attacks or are struggling to get excited about work.
 Instead, they act as though everything is okay.

 The pandemic has had an effect on the wellbeing of almost every single employee.
 Even if they’re not sharing their experiences directly with you.

-Here are some stats to show you that you need to keep pushing with your employee wellbeing programme:
+Here are some stats to show you that you need to improve your employee wellbeing:

 93% of employees faced new wellbeing challenges last year (Perkbox)